monoclecat/avr-millis-function/README.md

 2) After calling init_millis(), call sei() to enable global interrupts

 3) Use millis() whenever you like to get the time in milliseconds since the program started

+For any questions write me an email at: contact@monoclecat.de